henriquegomees/kanban-board/README.md

 ## Set up

-To run this application, all you'll need is to clone this repositorie and then run the following command on your terminal:
+To run this application, all you'll need is to clone this repository and then run the following command on your terminal:

 ```